Healthcare in Jersey: New hospital debate

-There is a large debate about the construction of a new hospital in Jersey.
+There has been much debate about the construction of a new hospital in Jersey.
 A States Assembly Proposition (P.82/2012) set out the need for a new hospital in 2012.
 This has been re-affirmed by the Jersey Care Model published in 2019.

 On 13 February 2019, the States Assembly adopted a proposition (P.5/2019) that rescinded the approval of Gloucester Street (the current hospital site) as the site for the Future Hospital.
 The proposition also rejected the idea that the new hospital should be built at People's Park, Lower Park, Victoria Park, Westmount Gardens or the Parade Gardens.
 The States voted 39 pour and 7 contre the decision.
 The pour voters included Health Minister Deputy Richard Renouf who had previously supported the site, claiming the Gloucester St location had been "straight-jacketed" by the Island Plan.
 The Chief Minister said it would be "madness" to vote for the Gloucester St site again.
-The proposition does not rule out the Gloucester Street site, but calls for the restart of the selection process.
-As a result, a 'significant portion' of the £41 million spent on the project today had to be written off, including the purchasing of a number of buildings on Kensington Place.
+The proposition did not rule out the Gloucester Street site, but called for the selection process to be restarted.
+As a result, a 'significant portion' of the £41 million already spent on the project had to be written off, including the purchasing of a number of buildings on Kensington Place.

 In July 2020, the Our Hospital Team published the site shortlist for the new hospital, including five sites: St Andrew's Park; People's Park; Overdale; Five Oaks; and Millbrook Playing Fields.
 82 sites had originally been considered by the report team.
 Notably, St Saviour's Hospital and Warwick Farm were rejected due to being at an "unsustainable" location.